WebAssembly/wat-numeric-values/proposals/wat-numeric-values/Overview.md

 The encoding should use two's complement for integers and IEEE754 for float, which is similar to the `t.store` memory instructions.

-This encoding is used to make sure that when we load the value from memory using the `load` memory instructions, the value will be consistant whether the data was stored by using `(data ... )` initialization or `t.store` instructions.
+This encoding is used to ensure that when we load the value from memory using the `load` memory instructions, the value will be consistent whether the data was stored by using `(data ... )` initialization or `t.store` instructions.

 #### Data Alignment